PWS Coverage Map

 3.7 USDA Staff Training & Handover

 Final 90-day USDA staff training and competency-assessment phase.
 Process-guide-anchored assessment with 90% pass threshold per PWS 11.0 surveillance.
+Diana L. Caley leads — her decade of in-house M&E training authorship and delivery at USAID FFP and BHA is the direct credential; Jelani House holds overall program management of the closeout phase.

 3.7-a